Messaging Tools

 RDPO logo with colorful globe and the words RDPO Regional Disaster Preparedness Organization

-The messages were gathered from many dozens of community partners, public agencies, and other subject matter experts in the Portland Metro Region.
+The message content was gathered from many dozens of community partners, public agencies, and other subject matter experts in the Portland Metro Region.
 The goal was to address the needs of those most impacted by disasters, including people living outside, people with low incomes, older adults, people with medical needs vulnerable to power outages, people who do not speak or read English, and people hesitant to use utilities because of the expenses.

 Translations